ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 The compiler and runtime makes a best effort for raising meaningful exceptions.
 However, some error conditions may remain undetected, which can result in a segmentation fault.
-This is the specially the case for `Out_of_memory`, which is not reliable.
+This is especially the case for `Out_of_memory`, which is not reliable.
 It used to be the case for `Stack_overflow`:

 > But catching stack overflows is tricky, both in Unix-like systems and under